 In this class, we will address and examine some charged issues.
 Each student will be assigned to research and develop arguments surrounding several especially controversial topics.
 Students are tasked with generating 2-3 position points for the pro side of a debate question and 2-3 position points for the con side of a debate question.
 There will be 3 debate questions and the debate write-ups are due on the dates noted in the course outline.
 Bullet-points are fine but the work must be typed (approximately 2-3 pages).
 Students must also cite and document at least 2 sources to support their arguments (exclude my notes, text, and WIKI as sources).
 The best debate papers identify critical points from creditable/current sources that relate back to topics covered in class.
-An example of an prior debate grading rubric has been uploaded to Canvas subsection files.
+An example of an excellent debate paper from a prior class has been uploaded to course information.